-Students who enroll on the regular schedule may elect to switch to the extended schedule (or vice versa) during their matriculation.
+Students who enroll on the regular schedule may elect to switch to the extended schedule (or vice versa) during their matriculation, with the exception of regular schedule students who have reached 704.
 Students are only allowed to switch schedules one time.
-Requests to switch schedules must be submitted to the registrar and/or course professor(s) no later than March 1 (for January sessions) or September 15 (for June sessions).
+Requests to switch schedules must be submitted to the registrar and/or course professor(s) no later than March 15 (for January sessions) or September 15 (for June sessions).

-Matriculating through IWS
+> Matriculating through IWS

 Each IWS student is expected to matriculate through their program in a timely manner by attending each semester in succession with their cohort, provided the student has completed their previous course with a satisfactory grade.
-(This expectation may not apply to all students, e.g., students who have been approved for an Incomplete [see page 32] or a Leave of Absence [see page 35].
+(This expectation may not apply to all students, e.g., students who have been approved for an Incomplete [see page 33] or a Leave of Absence [see page 36].
 For extended schedule students, see next paragraph.)